adevraj11/ayushmandevraj/contact.md

 ## Email

+1. Work
-Work: adevraj at rgu dot ac
+- adevraj at rgu dot ac
+2. Personal
-Personal: ayushman at hotmail dot co dot in
+- ayushman at hotmail dot co dot in
 > replace at with @ and dot with .